Allure of the Seas: History

 Allure of the Seas changed its home port in November 2018 to the Port of Miami, where Royal Caribbean constructed a new cruise terminal.
 She was joined by the fourth Oasis-class vessel, Symphony of the Seas, and both sail year-round from the port offering seven-night Western and Eastern Caribbean cruises.

 In March 2019, Allure of the Seas was named second for "Best Cruises Overall" in the 2019 Cruise Critic Cruisers' Choice Awards.

-In early May 2019, the itinerary for some of the ship's sailings had to be adjusted due to a technical issue with one of the ship's propulsion pods, causing it to have to sail at a reduced speed.
+In early May 2019, the itinerary for some of the ship's sailings had to be adjusted due to a technical issue with one of the ship's propulsion pods, which forced it to have to sail at a reduced speed.

-Allure of the Seas was expected to be refitted in early 2020, which would have included the addition of approximately 50 more passenger cabins.
-However, due to the COVID-19 pandemic, this was delayed by Royal Caribbean to an unknown date.
+Allure of the Seas was expected to be refitted in early 2020, which would have included the addition of approximately 50 more passenger cabins, a waterpark, laser tag, an update to the adults-only Solarium, and more.
+However, due to the COVID-19 pandemic, this was delayed by Royal Caribbean.
+Renovations for Allure of the Seas began in February 2025 at the Navantia shipyard in Cádiz, Spain, and were completed in April 2025 at a cost of over $100 million.
+The project included the installation of the Ultimate Abyss dry slide, the Perfect Storm waterslides, a redesigned pool deck, and updates to the adults-only Solarium.
+Additional changes included the addition of Splashaway Bay, new dining venues such as El Loco Fresh, The Lime & Coconut bar, and the Pesky Parrot tiki bar, as well as Playmakers Sports Bar & Arcade and The Mason Jar Southern Restaurant & Bar.
+The ship also introduced a new Royal Escape Room, a Laser Tag experience, redesigned Adventure Ocean youth spaces, and an updated teen area known as Social298.

-Starting in November 2022, Allure of the Seas will be based in Galveston, Texas, at the Port of Galveston's new cruise terminal.
+Starting in November 2022, Allure of the Seas was based in Galveston, Texas, at the Port of Galveston's new cruise terminal.
+As of May 2025, Allure of the Seas is based in Barcelona, Spain, sailing 7-night Western Mediterranean cruises.